Killcode254/learn-code/README.md

 ## Day fifteen
 moe on functions
 ## Day sixteen
-Introduction to IOT and Robotics
+Introduction to IoT and Robotics